 For more information, visit the Broadband East Riding website.

-For further information on superfast broadband, visit our Superfast broadband in the UK page.
+For further information on superfast broadband, visit our Superfast and ultrafast broadband in the UK page.